-Nabadwip is a place of religious importance and pilgrims from all over the world come down and celebrate the Nabadwip Mandala Parikrama which involves a procession while chanting religious verses.
-Holidays like Guru Purnima and Rash Purnima celebrated on a full moon days are also of importance here.
+Nabadwip is a place of religious importance and pilgrims from all over the world come down and celebrate the Nabadwip Mandala Parikrama, which involves a procession while chanting religious verses.
+Holidays like Guru Purnima and Rash Purnima, celebrated on full moon days, are also of importance here.

 Lord Chaitanya’s Roots

 The River Bhagirathi lies to the East of the township around 20 kilometers away and is known for the birth of Lord Chaitanya who is credited for propitiating the Vaishnav religion.
 He was also a social reform activist, and there are many followers.

 Nabadwip has good accommodation facilities, including the municipality guest-house, which needs to be booked in advance.
 The Chaitanya Gaudiya Mission boarding house, the International Society for Krishna Conscious guest-house and quite a few hotels are some of the accommodating options.